jhthorsen/thorsenlabs.com/templates/blog/2017-05-03-test-mojo-selenium-make-testing-fun-again.md

 (which uses `selenium-server`) require an external Selenium service to run.

-## Testing against a live web server {#testingagainstalivewebserver .wp-block-heading}
+## Testing against a live web server

 The first demo was to show that you can use the module to test any web site.
 The test [mojolicious.t](#tmojolicioust) connects to